bcmichael/RNMR-Docs/docs/command/full_command.md

 Command | Description
 ------- | -----------
 Enter   | Terminate
 L       | Move left one peak
 Q       | Terminate
 R       | Move right one peak
 T       | Set peak picking threshold
 Z       | Call `ZO`

-RNMR selects peaks based upon the following criteria.
-In order to be a peak a point must have an absolute intensity greater than the threshold.
-If the intensity is negative it must be less than the intensity of the points immediately to the left and right of it.
-If the intensity is positive it must be greater than the intensity of the points immediately to the left and right of it.
+A point is considered a peak if its magnitude is greater than the peak picking threshold (as set and displayed by `TH`) and it is either a local maximum or minimum if its intensity is greater or less than zero respectively.
 ## PPEX
 Load a pulse program experiment